Achanov/bobonewsparser/README.md

 # bobonewsparser
-Feel free to receive financial news from Russian market in some clicks.
+Feel free to receive financial news from the Russian market with some clicks.
 And some waiting.
 And some libs installed.

-Download the latest ChromeDriver from here https://googlechromelabs.github.io/chrome-for-testing/#stable

 Make sure all files and the Chromedriver are in the same folder.
 Install necessary libraries.

-The siteconfig file contains site configs.
-Parser reads the config file and starts the browser in NON-headless mode.
+The siteconfig.py file contains site configs.
+The parser reads the config file and starts the browser in NON-headless mode.
 JS is allowed!

-Websites scraping is performed in a gentle way.

-Generator addresses the database and provides the HTML file with the news parsed within the last 24 hours.
+Website scraping is made in a gentle way.
+The generator addresses the database and provides the HTML file with the news parsed within the last 24 hours.

+After the first run, you will see many unnecessary links, which is fine.
+You need to run the parser in 24 hours to see these gone.

+Automatization is up to you, sorry.